alphagov/government-service-design-manual/guides-and-toolkits/users-of-your-service/understandinguserneeds.md

 Scrutinising core search terms and variations within site-search helps you define the specifics of your user needs.
 This will inform how you provide the solution, the hierarchy of information within that solution, and the language you use (it should be the language of users).

 Other metrics can help you understand your user needs.
-Analyse the level of engagement people have with different parts of your product.
+Analyse the level of engagement people have with different parts of your service.
 As well as volume of traffic, measure the interaction.

 ***